yisi23/pagebox/README.md

 # It's so cool, Egor!
 Can I start using it to make my app super secure?
 The thing is, you **cannot differ XMLHttpRequest from normal browser request**.
 XHR:
 `x=new XMLHttpRequest;x.open('get','payments/new');x.send();`
 can read responseText of **any** page because we cannot detect the initiator of a request, was it you opening a new tab or was it attacker's XSS.
-He can read `<meta>` containing any origin_map.
+He can read `<meta>` containing any origin_map -> execute any POST authorized with any origin_map.
 This makes OriginMap technique not usable.
 Sorry.

-This is a very bad problem because we cannot restrict access and it simply bypasses sendbox for GETting data.
-By now we only can sendbox writing data.
-I hope browsers will add a reliable header for XHR.
+I **really really** hope you guys can help me to make browsers implement one of the following things:
+* (X-)OriginPage header sent along with all same-domain requests to determine page-initiator.
+* Reliable way to detect XHR, most likely X-Requested-With: XMLHttpRequest by default.

+Don't kill my dream of bulletproof apps :(

-## Bonus: OriginMap 2.0 as view-based business logic. (possible feature)
+## Bonus: OriginMap 2.0 as view-based business logic. (a possible feature)
 Here is another sweet feature: it can change the way you write business logic.
 Template can look like this:
 ```
 form_for(current_user)